iramluism/tic-tac-toe-game/docs/endpoints.md

 1. **WAITING_FOR_PLAYER**: Waiting for players to start the game
 2. **WAITING_FOR_HOST_APPROVAL**: A request was sent to the host and the app is waiting for the approval.
 3. **RUNNING**: The app is running
-4. **CLOSED**: The all never started and the game close, every time a user want to start a new game session the app close the remaind open sessions.
+4. **CLOSED**: The game session never started.
+Every time a user want to start a new game session the app close the remaind open sessions.
 5. **OVER**: The game is over.

 ```json